Paris Fashion Week 2020: Here's what happened

 Then, of course, there was German model Leon Dame, who closed the Maison Margiela show with a fierce strut that had guests grabbing for their phones.
 Dame's hunched-over stomp and intense stare instantly went viral.

-Seventies Redux
+Seventies redux

 The 1970s was a tumultuous decade that saw political instability, the rise of the New Right and marginalized communities fighting for equal rights -- all of which may still resonate today.